The expanded ACT Official Visitor Scheme commenced on 1 September 2013 following the commencement of amendments to the Official Visitor Act 2012.

 Official Visitors are appointed by the Minister responsible for the Official Visitor Act 2012.
 The scheme provides a monitoring and complaints system for entitled person in a visitable place, who are dependent on the service provider or accommodation manager supporting them.

-The ACT has Official Visitors for Children and Young People, ACT Health (Mental Health), Corrections, Disability and Housing (Homelessness) who visit persons staying in institutions owned, operated or funded by the ACT Government known as a visitable place.
+The ACT has Official Visitors for Children and Young People, Mental Health, Corrections, Disability and Housing (Homelessness) who visit entitled persons in visitable places.

 In respect to Corrections and Children & Young People, the scheme also provides for Aboriginal and Torres Strait Islander Official Visitors.